Novage/p2p-media-loader/FAQ.md

 ## How to achieve better P2P ratio for VOD streams?

-An example of a good configuration tested in production for a VOD stream with segments 10 seconds long each:
+An example of a good configuration for a VOD stream that will download and cache up to 100 minutes of video:

 ```javascript
 {